-- Representation of individuals and corporations on criminal and regulatory matters in the areas of pharmaceuticals and diversion, healthcare, transportation, national security, tax, fraud, government contracting, and public service, as well as homicide, firearms, violent crimes, and narcotics investigations
+- Representation of individuals and corporations on criminal and regulatory matters in the areas of pharmaceuticals and diversion, healthcare and healthcare fraud, transportation, banking crimes, money laundering, mail and wire fraud, bribery, public corruption, rackeetering (RICO), national security, tax, program fraud, government contracting, structuring, and public service, as well as homicide, firearms, violent crimes, and narcotics investigations

 - Represented clients in relation to Congressional, Grand Jury, and other federal and state investigations